When It Comes To Website Hosting, There Are An Overwhelming Number Of Options. How Can You Find The Right Host For Your Website?

-Push10, like many digital marketing firms does not directly provide website hosting.
-As there are dozens of reputable commercials hosts, many of which have extremely cost-effective pricing, it simply doesn’t make sense for us to clear out our back closest and fill it with a rack of servers.
-Such a setup would prove costly to set up and even more expensive to maintain and worst of all, would provide zero benefit to our clients.
+Push10, like many digital marketing firms, does not directly provide website hosting.
+As there are dozens of reputable commercials hosts, many of which have extremely cost-effective pricing, it simply doesn’t make sense for us to clear out our back closet and fill it with a rack of servers.
+Such a setup would prove costly to set up and even more expensive to maintain and worst of all would provide zero benefits to our clients.

 That said, we don’t ask our clients to navigate the confusing world of hosting on their own.
 We serve as knowledgeable consultants, helping our clients shop for, select and purchase an ideal hosting package for their new site.
 Sometimes our clients even opt to remain with their current host.
 There are many good options and many factors to consider along the way:

 Does Your Current Host Meet The Hosting Requirements Of Your CMS?

 At Push10, WordPress is our go-to CMS platform.
 Most PHP-based content management systems, such as Drupal, Joomla, WordPress, and Expression Engine share similar hosting requirements.
 Not sure what your current host requires?
 Click here for a list of WordPress hosting requirements.
 If our clients’ current hosting doesn’t support WordPress or if they are launching a new site and don’t have hosting at all, then a new hosting package will need to be purchased and configured.
 The good news?
 Almost all reputable commercial hosts meet the minimum requirements to run WordPress.